elastio/bon/website/src/guide/troubleshooting/limitations.md

     .call();
 ```

-## Formatting of attributes on function arguments
+## Formatting of Attributes on Function Arguments

 At the time of this writing, `rustfmt` does a fairly bad job of formatting attributes placed on function arguments.
 Here is an example of `rustfmt`-formatted code that uses `#[bon::builder]`: